Macad3D/Macad3D/Source/Macad.UserGuide/Concepts/ImportExport.md

 Drawings are easily generated from a viewport and exported as 2D vector file.
 They contain every shape currently visible, with hidden lines removed (or rather exported with different style).

+Some drawings depend on the modeling path used, for example the [Pipe Drawing](xref:69425fd0-ff1a-4dc3-9014-12860684e057).
+These are described on the pages of the respective modeling tools.

 ![Example of a drawing exported as SVG](ImportExportDrawingSample.png)

 ## Exporting a Viewport Drawing